 “There’s a reason donut holes are so lovable.
 They’re easy to eat.
 Before you know it, you’ve eaten a dozen of them.
 This is how goals should be too.
 Of course, you should have a really big, audacious goal.
 But make sure you break down that goal into bite-sized, consumable goals.
 This way you’ll feel like you’re making progress in your journey and you’ll also feel a sense of accomplishment when you complete the smaller goals.
 A feeling of progress and achievement is a beautiful combination.” – Nelson Wang

 You’ve no doubt heard this advice before, but have you applied it to motivation?
-Rather than focusing on a large, scary goal, take one thing at a time and break the big goal into ideas you can digest one at a time.
+Don’t focus on a large, scary goal.
+Take one thing at a time and break the big goal into ideas you can digest one at a time.

 Stop Caring About the Things That Don’t Matter